microsoftgraph/msgraph-training-aspnetmvcapp/Demos/03-add-msgraph/README.md

 # How to run the completed project

+Installing NuGet packages adds content to the /packages, /Content & /Scripts folders.
+The files within the /Content & /Scripts folders frequently contain 3rd party libraries which do not include redistributable licenses.
+Therefore the files in these folders are not included in the repository.
+The NuGet restore process will not repopulate these folders, only a NuGet reinstall of the package will do that.
+Therefore you will need to reinstall all packages using the NuGet CLI to repopulate these folders if you want to run the final built solution locally.
+Refer to the following for more information: [Microsoft Docs – How to reinstall and update packages](https://docs.microsoft.com/en-us/nuget/consume-packages/reinstalling-and-updating-packages).”

 ## Prerequisites

 To run the completed project in this folder, you need the following: